Prescription Drug Crimes

 Many people who are accused of driving under the influence in Delaware come from other states.
 We have extensive experience coordinating criminal defense representation from people who reside out-of-state.
 We are able to work effectively from a distance to reduce the number of trips someone accused of DUI has to make back to Delaware.

 If you have been accused of DUI based upon your use of prescription drugs, we would like to meet with you in person to discuss your case.
-To schedule a free initial consultation at our office in Georgetown, please call 302-855-9300 or contact us through email.
+To schedule a free initial consultation at our office, please call 302-855-9300 or contact us through email.

 How A Delaware Drug Crime Lawyer Can Help You